What you will need to play

 -

-Miniature terrain to make your battlefield visually appealing and tactically interesting.
+Miniature terrain/scenery to make your battlefield visually appealing and tactically interesting.

 Pencil and paper